-Contains information about free legal services available to people who can’t get legal aid or afford a lawyer.
+Access Pro Bono runs free legal advice clinics throughout the province.
+Call to make an appointment.
+Provides information about free legal services available to people who can’t get legal aid or afford a lawyer.
 Includes a map to help people find legal clinics throughout Canada.

 Volunteers provide free help with legal forms and appearances in various legal areas including housing, income support, aboriginal law, and transgender issues (name change, etc.).

-Supports women affected by violence to access housing and other services
+Supports women affected by violence to access housing and other services.

 Helps families and children entitled to maintenance (child support and spousal support) under maintenance orders or agreements.

-Formerly called the BC Family Maintenance Enforcement Program (FMEP)
+Formerly called the BC Family Maintenance Enforcement Program (FMEP).

 The BC Human Rights Tribunal is responsible for accepting, screening, mediating, and adjudicating human rights complaints.